FerranAgulloLopez/ISP_mail_generation/README.md

     	- docker_container_name: name of the docker container
     	- port: port to use
     - build image: sudo docker build -t docker_image_name .
-    - run image: sudo docker run -p port:port --name docker_container_name docker_image_name
+    - run image: sudo docker run --rm -p port:port --network="host" --name docker_container_name docker_image_name
 - With Kubernetes/Openshift: using the configuration files that are inside the manifests directory
     - variables:
     	- namespace: namespace to use